 Here are some recommended experiences.

-In Urahoro Town, where forestry is thriving, charcoal burning has been practised for about 100 years.
+In Urahorocho, where forestry thrives, charcoal burning has been practiced for about 100 years.
 At one of the few remaining charcoal kilns in Japan, you can hear stories about charcoal from the producers and experience traditional Japanese techniques and culture.

-On this tour, you will visit shrines where you can experience Japanese history and culture, learn how to worship directly from the priest, and after worshipping, draw omikuji fortune slips and experience the Japanese hospitality of tea ceremony.
-Additionally, you will experience mochi-tsuki (mochi pounding), a traditional Japanese ritual where mochi is pounded as an offering to the gods.
-You will make and eat anko mochi (mochi with red bean paste) and ozoni (mochi soup) yourself.
-Mochi-tsuki is a traditional Japanese ritual where gratitude is offered to the gods and their power is shared.
-As it is a collaborative activity performed by multiple people, it also serves as an opportunity to deepen bonds with family and community members.
+On this tour, you will visit shrines that convey Japanese history and culture, learn proper worship from a kannushi (Shinto priest), and after praying draw omikuji fortune slips and enjoy a tea ceremony as a form of Japanese hospitality.
+You will also take part in mochi-tsuki, the traditional ritual of pounding mochi offered to the gods, making and eating anko mochi (mochi with red bean paste) and ozoni (mochi soup) yourself.
+Mochi-tsuki is a Japanese ritual of giving thanks to the gods and receiving their blessing; because it is a cooperative activity done by several people, it also offers a chance to strengthen bonds among family and community.

-In the afternoon, we will experience charcoal burning.
-In Japan, charcoal has been produced since ancient times using traditional techniques to carbonise wood.
-Cooking with charcoal brings out the sweetness of ingredients and makes them taste delicious.
-It also has various other effects, such as purifying water by adsorbing impurities and deodorising by adsorbing and removing substances that cause unpleasant odours.
+In the afternoon, you will try charcoal burning.
+In Japan, charcoal has long been produced by carbonizing wood using traditional techniques.
+Cooking over charcoal enhances the sweetness of ingredients and makes food more delicious.
+Charcoal also has other benefits, such as adsorbing impurities to purify water and removing odorous substances to deodorize.

-On this tour, you will experience the deliciousness of ingredients cooked on a charcoal barbecue.
+On this tour, you will taste the deliciousness of ingredients cooked on a charcoal barbecue.

-We want people to interact with producers they don't normally meet, learn about their various thoughts, and experience the culture and food of the region.
-We hope that through these experiences, people will gain new discoveries and values, and lead healthier and richer lives.
+We want visitors to meet producers they would not normally encounter, learn about their thoughts, and experience the region’s culture and food.
+We hope these experiences lead to new discoveries and perspectives, helping people live healthier, richer lives.

 If you are interested, please apply at the following URL.

-In Urahoro Town, where the forestry industry is thriving, charcoal burning has been going on for about 100 years.
-At the charcoal kiln, which has become one of the few in Japan, you will hear from a Production about "charcoal" and experience the traditional techniques and culture of Japan.
+In Urahorocho, where forestry flourishes, charcoal burning has been a livelihood for about 100 years.
+At one of the few remaining charcoal kilns in Japan, you can hear producers talk about charcoal and experience traditional Japanese techniques and culture.

-Production people you can't usually meet, learn about various thoughts, and try local culture and food.
-Through these experiences, we hope that new discoveries and values will be gained and that people will lead healthier and richer lives.
+We want people to interact with producers they normally cannot meet, learn about their feelings, and taste the region’s culture and food.
+Through these experiences, we hope participants gain new discoveries and values and lead healthier, more fulfilling lives.

-Interested parties, please apply from the URL below.
+If you are interested, please apply via the URL below.

 https://slow-life-hokkaido.com/tour/urahoro-charcoal-kiln-tour/...